-The pre sign-up (or course registration for those who are taking this seminar for credit) is required for anybody attending the public session on Saturday, May 14 from 10:00 to 13:00.
+The pre sign-up (or course registration for those who are taking this seminar for credit) is required for anybody attending the public session on Saturday, February 11 from 10:00 to 13:00.
 The sign-up process must be completed through "Distinguished Lecturer Series Seminar Sign-Up Form" that is available on TUJ Grad Ed website.
-The sign-up deadline is Friday, May 13 at 12:00.
-The public session Zoom link will be provided to those people who completed the online sign-up (or course registration) process by18:00 on Friday, May 13.
+The sign-up deadline is Friday, February 10 at 12:00.
+The public session Zoom link will be provided to those people who completed the online sign-up (or course registration) process by 18:00 on Friday, February 10.

 Research investigating task-based language teaching (TBLT) has grown during the past few decades, with findings demonstrating the efficacy of this pedagogical framework for second language (L2) learning and development (e.g. see Chong & Reinders, 2020; Keck et al., 2006; Mackey & Goo, 2007 for reviews).
 Grounded in the interaction approach to SLA (Mackey, 2020), which posits that language learning occurs during conversational interaction through negotiation for meaning, corrective feedback, and opportunities for noticing and modified output production, TBLT can provide learners with an ideal psycholinguistic environment facilitative of L2 learning.